 Last month, ThinkSpace Education student Thor Bremer attended his first ever GDC (Game Developer’s Conference) situated in sunny San Francisco.
-For any composers or sound designers, this is a great event if you are able to attend as it’s the largest professional game industry conference.
+This is a great event for any composers or sound designers who are able to attend, as it’s the largest professional game industry conference in the world.

 Here’s what Thor had to say about his GDC experience…